• Skip to primary navigation

 Instructions

-2. Heat oil in large pan over medium high heat.
-Add shallots and cook for about 5 minutes, until they begin to caramelize.
-Add mushrooms to the pan along with half a teaspoon of salt and continue cooking for about 10 minutes, until the mushrooms are fragrant and release their liquid.
+• Add mushrooms and garlic to the pan along with ½ teaspoon of salt and continue cooking for 5 to 10 minutes, until the mushrooms are fragrant and have released their liquid.

-3. Add the sun-dried tomatoes, beans and kale to the pan and cook until the kale is wilted and slightly tender, for about 3 minutes.
+• Add the sun-dried tomatoes, beans, and kale to the pan and cook until the kale is wilted and slightly tender, for about 3 minutes.

-4. While the vegetables are cooking, mix the cashews, lemon juice, nutritional yeast, broth or water and ½ teaspoon of sea salt together in a blender.
+• While the vegetables are cooking, mix the cashews, lemon juice, nutritional yeast, stock, and ½ teaspoon of sea salt together in a blender.
 Blend until smooth and creamy.

-5. Stir the pasta, vegetables and beans and cashew cream together.
-Divide among plates and top with the chopped olives, if using.
-Enjoy!
+• Stir the pasta, vegetables and beans and cashew cream together.
+Top with the olives and serve.

 About Dianne